codefresh-io/docs.codefresh.io/_docs/security/git-tokens.md

 ## Git Runtime token scopes
 The table below lists the scopes required for Git Runtime tokens for the different Git providers.
-You can also create a Git Runtime token with custom scopes and [add it directly to the `values.yaml` file].
+You can also create a Git Runtime token with custom scopes and [add it directly to the `values.yaml` file](Git Runtime token in values.yaml).

 | Git provider                  | Required scopes for Git Runtime token           |